 "When you see something that is not right, not fair, not just, you have to speak up.
 You have to say something; you have to do something." - John Lewis

-• Who do you know who speaks up or acts when they see things happening around them that aren't fair or right?
+• Who are people you know that speak up or act when they see things happening around them that aren't fair or right?